ericatkins/Strava-Bulk-Privacy-Updater/README.md

 *A Tampermonkey userscript to bulk-update Strava activity privacy settings.
 This script will run in your browser and cycle through all  your activites and update the privacy settings of each activity in bulk.*

+## Quick Start
+Download the .js file and put it in Tamper Monkey to begin.
+Else, read below.

 ## 📌 Overview

 This **Tampermonkey** userscript automates the process of updating privacy settings (e.g., **Public, Followers, or Only Me**) for multiple Strava activities at once.
 It allows you to filter updates by **weekdays, weekends, or all days**, and it **gracefully handles pagination**, ensuring every page of activities is processed.